 It is hard to believe it’s been more than fifty years since racial and gender discrimination were defined in law, and more than forty years since Section 504 introduced the concept of disability civil rights in the U.S. Yet many people continue to feel uncomfortable having conversations about these subjects.
 You are a capable communicator, but imagine yourself...

-...in a meeting with strangers where you're suddenly concerned you might accidentally say the wrong thing or offend someone.
-With the events in the news lately, you may feel like you could easily but inadvertently say something insensitive.
+...in a meeting with strangers where you are suddenly concerned about accidentally saying the wrong thing or offending someone.
+In unfamiliar situations, you may feel like you could easily but inadvertently say something insensitive.

 Sound familiar?
-We understand that changing old patterns can be intimidating at first.
-That’s why we’ve created the Guide to Inclusive Language 101 to help you look at how to reduce the barriers that unconscious biases in your visual and verbal messages can present — in contrast to your goal of clear, inclusive communication — that is, how can you consistently communicate in a way that reduces bias, increases access, and supports diversity and inclusion.
+Changing old patterns can be intimidating at first.
+That’s why we created the Guide to Inclusive Language 101.
+The goal is to help you look at how to reduce the barriers that unconscious biases in your visual and verbal messages can present — in conflict with your desire for clear, inclusive communication — that is, to explore how you can consistently communicate in a way that reduces bias, increases access, and supports diversity and inclusion.

 Read along, email it to yourself for later, or jump to the section that interests you most: